 - a) All spinal cord injured patients are commenced onto gastrointestinal protection on admission through to discharge to a SCIC - b) All spinal cord injured patients are kept nil by mouth for at least 48hrs.
-Light diet, enteral or parenteral feeding should be introduced gradually thereafter, providing bowel sounds are present - c) All spinal cord injured patients must be referred to a dietician for assessment and nutritional support within 72hrs
+Light diet, enteral or parenteral feeding should be introduced gradually thereafter, providing bowel sounds are present - c) Consider PN feeding if no bowel sounds.
+(Refer to Nutritional Support and Intestinal failure team) - d) All spinal cord injured patients must be referred to a dietician for assessment and nutritional support within 72hrs